 The Benefits of Working Part-Time After Retiring

-Thinking of taking on a part time job in retirement?
-Have you underestimated the amount of free time you have now that you’ve downed your tools, and looking to keep yourself occupied?
+Thinking of taking on a part-time job in retirement?
+With more free time now, many people wonder how to keep themselves occupied?
 Working after retirement on a part-time basis offers both health and income benefits.
 But as with any new decision, it depends on your personal situation.
-If you’re looking for ways to be active in your retirement years, a part-time job may be worth considering.
+If you’re looking for ways to be active in your retirement years, a part-time job is a consideration.

-As the year gets into full swing, family and friends make their way back into work and into a busy routine, it can be a trying time adjusting to the much slower pace of retired life.
-Many retirees aren’t quite mentally prepared for the lack of ‘busyness’, and if the thought of making your way into some form of part-time work has entered your mind, fear not, you aren’t alone.
+As the year gets into full swing, family and friends make their way back into work.
+It’s typically a busy time for workers.
+But for some, it’s a time to adjust to the much slower pace of retired life.
+Many retirees aren’t mentally prepared for the lack of ‘busyness’.
+So, if you’ve thought of making your way into some form of part-time work, you aren’t alone.
 Recent research has found that the percentage of retirees moving out of retirement and back into the Australian workforce is increasing.
 Over a five year period, 26.7% of retirees returned to work annually, mostly in the 45 to 54 and 55 to 59 age groups.
 Interestingly, even the 60 to 64 age group, saw around 8% of retired men and, at least 6.9% of retired women return to work each year.

 Supplementing Your Retirement Income

 While there are many benefits to taking on work after retirement, the most obvious one would be to supplement your retirement income.
 While not everyone needs to boost their finances at this stage in life, longer life expectancies have certainly made it appealing.